chrisngyn/LCwithJustin/README.md

 # LCwithJustin

- A group of computer science noobs just doing mock interviews with each other
+Justin is my friend and we do LeetCode + mock interviews with each other. 👍